Mellieradpants/Traceability-Constraint-System/ARCHITECTURE.md

 If it cannot be traced to the source, it is not included.

-What I tightened (so you can track it):

-renamed to Traceability Constraint System replaced “generated” → “produced” removed conversational phrasing added “without adding or altering information” to lock Rule 4 into structure aligned language with README + DESIGN + PIPELINE
+aligned language with README + DESIGN + PIPELINE